andrealang/docs/runtimes/php/index.md

 ## Starter application
 {: #starter_application}

 {{site.data.keyword.Bluemix}} provides a PHP starter app.
 The PHP starter application is a simple PHP app that provides a template that you can use for your app.
-You can experiment with the starter app, and make and push changes to the {site.data.keyword.Bluemix}}
+You can experiment with the starter app, and make and push changes to the {{site.data.keyword.Bluemix}}
 environment.
-See [Using the starter applications](../../cfapps/starter_app_usage.html) for help with using the starter app.
+See [Using the starter applications](/docs/cfapps/starter_app_usage.html) for help with using the starter app.

 ## Runtime versions
 {: #runtime_versions}